felixmusmann/jointly/README.md

 # Jointly: Signal Synchronizer

+_This repository is archived.
+Development of this module has moved to https://github.com/hpi-dhc/jointly._

 ## The Syncing Process

 To sync two sources with each other, they need a simultaneously recorded signal with a characteristic signature at two timepoints in common.
 This could be the magnitude of the accelerometer for example, if multiple devices are shaken together.